Guidebolt/knowledge/meta/general-principles.md

 Question every allocation of your time and resources against what you truly want to accomplish in life.
 Pick your battles.

 Do what unmistakably needs to be done.
 Consider the do-it-now heuristic for simple, quick, and certain tasks.

+## Power of One

+One is simple:

+* One place to store and find things.
+* One goal to prioritize.
+* One dependable tool to use and maintain.
+* One detail to remember.
+* One clear plan to perform without confusion.
+* One good option to make an unmistakably good decision.

+## Power of Two

+Two is reliable:

+* When the first fails, the second succeeds while the first is recovered, repaired, or replaced.
+* When the first exceeds capacity, the second adds immediate capacity while extra capacity is prepared as necessary.

+## Power of Three

+Three is versatile:

+* The first development is conservatively sparse.
+The second development is ambitiously bloated.
+The third development is well-balanced.
+(Third System Effect)
+* Two people can sleep while one person watches (Overwatch Efficiency)
+* One person can work while two people watch (Overwatch Redundancy)

+## Possibility Over Probability

+When the stakes are high, think through normal and abnormal possibilities.